 Discussion

 GDF15 has recently been tied to several compilations of pregnancy in addition to its better understood role in signaling somatic stress throughout the body.
 In fact, pregnancy itself is an oft-underappreciated stressor on the body, an effect that is consistent with elevations in GDF15.
 The goal of this study was to understand the role of GDF15 in gestational health.
-To date there are very few studies that evaluate GDF15 in human pregnancy.
+To date, there are very few studies that evaluate GDF15 in human pregnancy.
 One study found no differences in circulating GDF15 between mothers with obesity and mothers of normal weight status (Andersson-Hall et al., 2021).
 Another that found that GDF15 was negatively associated with total gestational weight gain (P. Wang et al., 2020).
 The lack of prominent changes in gestational outcomes, although perhaps contrary to our prediction, is novel in the literature.
 Previous reports of Gdf15 or Gfral null mouse models have generally not reported pregnancy or gestational outcomes in null mice during breeding or maintenance, but only describe differences as adults when used in experimental models.
-One study evaluated transgenic expression of human GDF15 in mice found that there was early involution and reduced milk production, reduced survival in pups, and lower weight gain in the postnatal period born to transgenic dams (Binder et al., 2016).
+One study evaluated transgenic expression of human GDF15 in mice and found that there was early involution and reduced milk production, reduced survival in pups, and lower weight gain in the postnatal period born to transgenic dams (Binder et al., 2016).
 Previous work shows that external administration of GDF15, similar to levels that are seen in the rise that accompanies pregnancy, in mice results in reductions in food intake (Mullican et al., 2017; Patel et al., 2019).
 The current study found that ablation of Gdf15 and the resulting loss of GDF15 in maternal circulation (Supplementary Figure 1A) does not result in any differences in body weight accretion during the prenatal period and resulted in non-statistically significant higher body weights during the postnatal period in mice, with only small reductions in pup birth weight.
-This suggests that GDF15 in pregnant mice is altered but it not necessary for changes in weight accretion during a normal pregnancy.
+This suggests that GDF15 in pregnant mice is altered but is not necessary for changes in weight accretion during a normal pregnancy.
 It is possible that under conditions of elevated somatic stress, GDF15 plays a larger role.

 Taken together, the lack of evidence of differences in food intake, body weight, insulin sensitivity, and lactation in our Gdf15 null model suggests that there may be a threshold effect for GDF15 during pregnancy.
 Only those studies that overexpress, deliver exogenous, or induce long-term highly disruptive stressors to their model show differences in GDF15 in relation to food intake and body weight.
 Therefore, it might be that pregnancy-related inductions of GDF15 are insufficient to meet the threshold to elicit an effect.
 Gdf15 may act as a less acute stressor during pregnancy and more as a long-term indicator or feto-placental implantation.
 It could also imply that in the observational human studies, GDF15 is a biomarker of pregnancy related complications but not part of a causal pathway.